 - Forge strong relationships with the account’s buying committee.

-- Measure and analyze your ABM results (and make necessary iterations).
+- Measure and analyze your ABM results (and iterate as needed).

 ABM tactics are the building blocks of your strategy — so, work through the following list to ensure your ABM efforts and investment are successful.